 On April 16 over a thousand communication for development (C4D) researchers and practitioners descend on Indonesia for the Social and Behaviour Change Summit (SBCC).
 Among them will be members of the Evaluating C4D research team: Professor Jo Tacchi (Loughborough University), Dr Jessica Noske-Turner (University of Leicester), Dr Linje Manyozo (RMIT University), and Rafael Obregon and Ketan Chitnis (UNICEF C4D).
+Together we will launch the new Evaluating C4D Resource Hub.

 A few months ago we started gathering data on the user experience (UX) of the BetterEvaluation website.
 We developed user personas to describe our primary audiences, sent out a UX survey, and we've recently finished a series of interviews and observation studies.
 We've learnt a huge amount about the BetterEvaluation community and the areas of the website that work well/can be improved, and today I'll be sharing a few key parts of our process and how you can stay involved as we move forward!